 - 3. This paragraph, which reproduces Article 5, paragraph 1 of the OECD Model Convention, defines the term "permanent establishment", emphasizing its essential nature as a "fixed place of business" with a specific "situs".
-According to paragraph 2 of the 20142017 OECD Model Commentary, this definition contains the following conditions: - the existence of a "place of business", i.e. a facility such as premises or, in certain instances, machinery or equipment; - this place of business must be "fixed", i.e., it must be established at a distinct place with a certain degree of permanence; - the carrying on of the business of the enterprise through this fixed place of business.
-This means usually that persons who, in one way or another, are dependent on the enterprise (personnel) conduct the business of the enterprise in the State in which the fixed place is situated. - 4.
-The Committee considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is applicable to Article 5 of this Model (the modifications that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to provide additional explanations or to reflect the differences between the provisions of the OECD Model Convention and those of this Model): The OECD Model Commentary goes on to observe: - 37.
-It could perhaps be argued that in the general definition some mention should also be made of the other characteristic of a permanent establishment to which some importance has sometimes been attached in the past, namely that the establishment must have a productive character, i.e. contribute to the profits of the enterprise.
+According to paragraph 2 of the OECD Model Commentary, this definition contains the following conditions: - the existence of a "place of business", i.e. a facility such as premises or, in certain instances, machinery or equipment; - this place of business must be "fixed", i.e., it must be established at a distinct place with a certain degree of permanence; - the carrying on of the business of the enterprise through this fixed place of business.
+This means usually that persons who, in one way or another, are dependent on the enterprise (personnel) conduct the business of the enterprise in the State in which the fixed place is situated.

+The OECD Model Commentary goes on to observe:

+37. It could perhaps be argued that in the general definition some mention should also be made of the other characteristic of a permanent establishment to which some importance has sometimes been attached in the past, namely that the establishment must have a productive character, i.e. contribute to the profits of the enterprise.
 In the present definition this course has not been taken.
 Within the framework of a well-run business organisation it is surely axiomatic to assume that each part contributes to the productivity of the whole.
 It does not, of course, follow in every case that because in the wider context of the whole organisation a particular establishment has a "productive character" it is consequently a permanent establishment to which profits can properly be attributed for the purpose of tax in a particular territory (see Commentary on paragraph 4).